 Another customizable option is to display only the tabs and commands that you use.
 This will make it easier to find the commands you do use.
 To do this,

 - Right click on the ribbon bar and click Customize the Ribbon to display the Surfer dialog with the customize ribbon options.

 - To see the list of the available commands in Surfer, select All Tabs from the Choose commands from dropdown list.

-- To edit all persistent ribbon bars, select All Tabs from the Customize the Ribbon dropdown list.
+- To edit all persistent ribbon bar tabs, select All Tabs from the Customize the Ribbon dropdown list.

-- When you click OK, the View tab will no longer be displayed as a persistent tab.
+- Click OK and the View tab is no longer displayed as a persistent tab.

 Add ribbon tabs

 Another option is to create a new tab with all of the commands you frequently use.
 To do this,

 - Right click on the ribbon bar and click Customize the Ribbon.